Toggle: English / Spanish

 If you have severe eye pain or a sudden loss of vision, get immediate medical help.
 These may be signs of closed-angle glaucoma.

-You can't prevent open-angle glaucoma.
+You cannot prevent open-angle glaucoma.
 Most people have no symptoms.
 But you can help prevent vision loss.

 - A complete eye exam can help find open-angle glaucoma early, when it is easier to treat.